dandi/dandi-archive/doc/design/embargo-mvp.md

 Once the release finishes, the dandiset will be like any other unpublished draft dandiset.

 Once created, an embargoed dandiset is only visible or searchable to owners.
-Instead of the `draft` chip, an `embargoed` chip should be used instead.
+Instead of the `draft` chip, an `embargoed` chip should be used on the dandiset listing pages.
+These dandisets+chips will only appear in the listings to owners of the embargoed dandisets.

 ## CLI
 The CLI experience will be basically unchanged.